guceda/dijkstra/README.md

 ## Testing ⚙️

-[TBREVIEWED] To run the test suite that can be found at the test folder, please run the command:
+To run the test suite that can be found at the test folder, please run the command:

 ```sh
 npm run test